Hasidic philosophy: The mystical borders of antinomianism

-In the doctrine of the Tzadik developed in early writings of the movement, a volatile, potentially antinomian aspect of "transgression for the Sake of Heaven" is found, expressed in terms of the Tzadik's states of "descent" and "smallness".
-For the Righteous to elevate the common masses, he must occasionally descend to their level, emulating their sins for holy motives.
-A related early theme is the "elevation of sinful thoughts" that enter the Tzadik's mind due to sins of the community.

 An antinomian strain relating to the conduct of the tzadik exists in the writings of the Seer of Lublin, which were personal notes published posthumously.
 For the Seer, the masses must obey halakha (revealed Divine Will) with awe.
 The task of the tzadik is to cleave to God in love, whose charismatic glow shines to the masses.
 The Tzadik's ecstatic abilities uncover a prophetic hidden Divine Will of ever new revelation, that can suspend the legislated former revelation of halakha for the sake of Heaven.

-Tzvi Hirsh of Zidichov, a major Galician tzaddiq, was a disciple of the Seer of Lublin, but combined his populist inclination with a strict observance even among his most common followers, and great pluralism in matters pertaining to mysticism, as those were eventually emanating from each person's unique soul.